I’d bet money your story lacks emotional conflict

 But the result is a story where she sees him and he’s hot.
 He sees her and she’s hot.
 They smile, they say hello.
 They have a conversation fraught with emotional excitement (and lots of physical distraction) and hope to see each other again.
 They go out and have a marvelous time.
 They’re in love and they just know it.
 This is the guy/gal for them!
 And while the world falls apart around them (i.e. what many people label “conflict”), everything between our hero and heroine is moonlight and roses because together they can conquer anything.

 Yes, I believe in love at first sight, but only in real life.
 In books, it’s as boring as cleaning out the dishwasher, and I don’t know how to package that up all nice and pretty.
 By the time your couple gets naked, the whole book concept earns a “get a room, pal” reaction from readers passing by.
 Think your manuscript has escaped this fate?
-If your characters are on the same wavelength, caring about each other, dreamy-eyed and trusting before the last 10 to 15% of the book, you risk DNF ratings and reviews that say, “Eh, it was OK.”
+If your characters are on the same wavelength, caring about each other, dreamy-eyed and trusting before the last 10 to 15 percent of the book, you risk DNF ratings and reviews that say, “Eh, it was OK.”

 However, when you grasp the definitions of conflict and romance, that’s a whole ‘nother book: